 1926: Returns to London.

-1928: Holds her first one-person exhibition at the Beaux Arts Gallery in London.
+1928: Hepworth holds her first one-person exhibition at the Beaux Arts Gallery in London.
 Moves to Parkhill Road, Hempstead, London.

-1932: Meets to artist Ben Nicholson and joined the “Seven and Five Society of Artists”.
+1932: She meets to artist Ben Nicholson and joined the “Seven and Five Society of Artists”.
 Produces her first pierced form sculpture.

-1933: Becomes a member of the Abstraction-Creation Association. and of the “British Unit One Group”.
+1933: She becomes a member of the Abstraction-Creation Association. and of the “British Unit One Group”.

 1934: Birth of triplets.

-1935: By now all her work is abstract with the renewed influence of Nicholson now her husband.
+1935: By now all her work is abstract with the renewed influence of Nicholson.

 1939: Hepworth began using colour in her work.